bodman132/BSIT_3208-Analysis-of-predictors-of-teenage-pregnancy-and-its-prevention-in-a-rural-town-in-Nigeria/README.md

 This   study seek to answer the following questions:

-- What are the ways to prevent teenage pregnancy?
 - Why many teenagers engage in early pregnancy?
 - What are the effects of early pregnancy for the health of teenager who are involved?
 - Why teenagers are suffering early pregnancy?